lisp-mirror/lqml/examples/camera/readme.md

 **1701** is the default port of `:s-http-server` (from Quicklisp), which was chosen here because it's both relatively small and works well on mobile.

-You may wonder about the "wrong" orientation of the images in the browser: this depends both on the camera orientation and on the mobile OS.
+This example needs a small Qt extension for rotating images.
+That's necessary here because different devices may have different camera orientations, so the saved images would be displayed with the wrong orientation in the desktop browser.